The ORCA-TWIN qCMOS Experiment I. Science case and commissioning at Calar Alto Observatory: Introduction

-An interesting sCMOS sensor development from BAE Systems with high QE (70\% at 600~nm), low read noise (1~e$^-$), and fast readout (100 fps) was presented by \citet{Vu2012}.
-It has been further optimized and is now available as a $4000\times2300$ pixel back-side illuminated device from Fairchild Imaging (the company was renamed in 2024 after acquisition by Hamamatsu).
+An interesting sCMOS sensor development from BAE Systems with high QE (70\% at 600~nm), low read noise (1~e$^-$), and fast readout (100~Hz) was presented by \citet{Vu2012}.
+It has been further optimized and is now available as a $4096\times2304$ format, 4.6~$\mu$m pixel back-side illuminated device (BAE HWK 4123) from Fairchild Imaging (the company was renamed in 2024 after acquisition by Hamamatsu).
 The astronomical image sensor community was made aware of an off-the-shelf camera system available from Hamamatsu, based on this chip, at the Scientific Detector Workshop 2022, which had a peculiar focus on quanta sensors that can detect single photons, such as skipper CCDs, or low-noise CMOS \citep{Amico2023}.
-Although two years later applications for speckle interferometry at the Sternberg 2.5m Telescope \citep{Strakhov2024} and for the Visible Aperture-Masking Polarimetric Imager/Interferometer with extreme adaptive optics at the Subaru Telescope \citep{Lucas2024} were reported to have made use of the Hamamatsu camera, that comes with the brand name ORCA-Quest\footnote{https://www.hamamatsu.com/us/en/product/cameras/qcmos-cameras/C15550-20UP.html}, not many other applications for astronomy are known to date.
+Although two years later applications for speckle interferometry at the Sternberg 2.5m telescope \citep{Strakhov2024} and for the Visible Aperture-Masking Polarimetric Imager/Interferometer with extreme adaptive optics at the Subaru telescope \citep{Lucas2024} were reported to have made use of the Hamamatsu camera, that comes with the brand name ORCA-Quest,\footnote{\url{https://www.hamamatsu.com/us/en/product/cameras/qcmos-cameras/C15550-20UP.html}} not many other applications for astronomy are known to date.

-The technology has found interest for Space applications \citep{Krynski2025b}, also with regard to another device, the GigaJot GJ01611, that used to be commercially available in the GigaJot QIS16 camera \citep{Ma2021}, which, however, has disappeared from the market.
-The back-illuminated sensor featured very low read-noise of 0.19~e$^-$ in a format of $4096\times4096$ pixels, however at the expense of tiny pixels with a pitch of 1.1~$\mu$m \citep{Krynski2025a}.
+The technology has found interest for space applications \citep{Krynski2025b}, also with regard to another device, the GigaJot GJ01611, that used to be commercially available in the GigaJot QIS16 camera \citep{Ma2021}, which, however, has disappeared from the market.
+This back-illuminated sensor featured very low read-noise of 0.19~e$^-$ in a format of $4096\times4096$ pixels, however at the expense of tiny pixels with a pitch of 1.1~$\mu$m \citep{Krynski2025a}.

-Because of the relevance for future developments, the term qCMOS will be used in the following as a general definition for {\em very low read-noise, quanta CMOS sensors}, regardless of commercial branding.
+Because of the relevance for future developments, the term qCMOS will be used in the following as a general definition for \emph{very low read-noise, quanta CMOS sensors}, regardless of commercial branding.
+The ORCA-TWIN experiment makes use of the model ORCA-Quest\,2 camera that employs the BAE HWK 4123 qCMOS sensor mentioned above.